dnsimple/dnsimple-support/content/articles/getting-started-ssl-certificates.markdown

 In some limited instances, you may need to use a [custom CSR](/articles/what-is-csr) to acquire a new certificate.
 Check your web server's documentation to determine if you do.

-**You are not required to transfer or host a domain with us to request an SSL certificate**.
+**You are not required to transfer or host a domain with us to order an SSL certificate**.
 You can acquire a Comodo SSL certificate for a domain, even if the domain is hosted elsewhere or registered with another registrar.
-Let's Encrypt certificates can be requested only for domains resolving with us.
-More details are available [on the articles about requesting the two types of certificates](#requesting).
+Let's Encrypt certificates can be ordered only for domains resolving with us.
+More details are available [on the articles about ordering the two types of certificates](#ordering).

 ## Choose the certificate product